[ Home ] [ HEP Parts ] [ HEP Generators ] [ Electrical Controls ] [ Railway HVAC ]

 Wayside power systems are designed to feed 480 volt, three phase power from the electric utility to the train through the HEP system or a dedicated "yard power" connector.
 These systems have been referred to as "Yard Power Units", "Wayside Power Units", "Wayside Power Systems", "Wayside Power Panels", "Shop Power", "Ground Power" or a number of similar terms.
 Providing standard utility power to the train for maintenance or layover is far cheaper (and quieter) than running on-car generator sets or providing HEP power from a locomotive.
 In enclosed car shops there is no ability to run the on-car generators anyway due to the exhaust.
 Northwest Rail Electric wayside power systems are the NW-YPHP series of model numbers, with the various letters and numbers following indicating the capacity and various custom options.
 Customers using Northwest Rail Electric NW-YPHP systems range from small car storage and maintenance operators to railroad museums, tourist railroads, commuter operators and intercity passenger train operators.

-The YPHP is equipped with a three phase power monitor that will shut off the power feed in the event of phase imbalance, or improper phase rotation.
+All versions of the YPHP are equipped with a three phase power monitor that will shut off the power feed in the event of phase imbalance, or improper phase rotation.
+As required to safely operate any HEP system, all systems are also equipped with a trainline control loop safety.

 Options:

-Usually, more sophisticated functions are required in wayside power systems.
+Frequently, more sophisticated functions than simple power feed start and stop are required in wayside power systems.
 In such cases various features may be added, and listed below are only a few of the options that have been built into various wayside power units made by Northwest Rail Electric over the years:

-- Variety of Power Capacities - from 150 amps at 480 volts to 800 amps at 480 volts.
-220 volt, 240 volt or 575 volt systems may also be provided, but these are rarely required.
-(The NW-YPHP variant shown at right provides two 800 amp feeds - one on each side of the enclosure.)
+- Variety of Power Capacities - from 150 amps at 480 volts to 800 amps at 480 volts are fairly typical.
+Custom versions for 208 volt, 220 volt, 240 volt or 575 volt systems and other current capacities may also be provided.
+(The NW-YPHP variant shown at far right provides two 800 amp feeds - one on each side of the enclosure.)

-- Main High Voltage Circuit breaker may be mounted in the enclosure, or the circuit breaker located in the breaker panel that feeds the yard power unit may be deemed sufficient, depending on location and local requirements.
+- Main high voltage circuit breaker may be mounted in the enclosure, or the circuit breaker located in the breaker panel that feeds the yard power unit may be deemed sufficient, depending on location, sight distance to the unit and local requirements.

-- Built-in transformers and 120 volt receptacle for operating standard power tools or other equipment from the yard power unit.
+- Built-in transformers and standard 120 volt receptacles for operating utilitiy lights, power tools or other maintenance equipment from the yard power unit have been supplied on some systems.

-- NW-YPHP control voltage circuit breaker may be located in weatherproof exterior access point, or inside unit, depending on local requirements.
-(The NW-YPHP unit shown at right has an exterior accessible control voltage circuit breaker, which is visible to the left of the indicators and switches.)
+- The control voltage circuit breaker may be located in a weatherproof exterior access point or entirely inside the unit, depending on local requirements.
+(The NW-YPHP unit shown at far right has an exterior accessible control voltage circuit breaker, which is visible to the left of the indicators and switches.
+It is a weatherproof padlockable type.)

-- Large roof-top indicator light mounted on top of enclosure so that feed indicating is visible from other end of yard.
-(There are two such large rooftop lights on top of the NW-YPHP shown at right.)
+- Large roof-top indicator lights mounted on top of enclosure so that conrol loop complete and/or feed indicating is visible from other end of yard.
+(There are two such large rooftop lights on top of the NW-YPHP shown at far right.)
+Various options include a rooftop light that only indicates loop complete when connecting the HEP connectors or various more complex indications.

-- Power feed on left or right side of enclosure, depending on required enclosure size for the required output.
-(The NW-YPHP unit shown at right has HEP power feed on the right and left side of the enclosure.)
+- Power feed connectors on left or right side of enclosure, depending on required enclosure size for the required output.
+(The NW-YPHP unit shown at far right has HEP power feed on the right and left side of the enclosure, one direction for each system in the enclosure.)

 - Wall mount or concrete pad mount enclosure, depending on required enclosure size for the required output.
-(The NW-YPHP unit shown at the top of this page is a wall-mount enclosure, while the one shown at right is designed to be mounted on its own concrete pad.)
+(The basic maintenance shop NW-YPHP unit shown towards the top of this page is a wall-mount enclosure, while both of those at right are designed to be mounted on their own concrete pad.)

-- Enclosure heater, ventilation and insulation to meet the needs of the local climate and requirements of customer.
+- Enclosure heater, ventilation and insulation to meet the needs of the local climate and the requirements of the customer.

 Points to Consider: